 - You feel physical or psychological pain.

-- You feel uneasy/uncomfortable under certain temperatures/weathers.
+- You feel uneasy/uncomfortable under certain temperatures/weather.

 - Anger can also be caused by feelings of grief.
 Many people suffer from anger when they are dealing with the loss of someone close to them (like a close friend, partner, or family member).

-Expressing Your Anger -Why Am I So Angry
+Expressing Your Anger – Why Am I So Angry

 Having said that, Physically, we can’t turn on every person or object that annoys or irritates us.
 There are laws, social norms, and common sense that place limits on how far we can take our anger.
 To deal with their anger, people use a variety of both conscious and unconscious processes.
 Three main approaches are expressing, suppressing, and calming.

 Suppressing your feelings can have an adverse effect on your health, if you contain your anger and can’t convert it into something positive, or if it isn’t allowed outward expression, it can turn inward (on yourself).
 This might cause high blood pressure, depression, or hypertension.
 If anger is left unexpressed, it can create other problems.
 It can lead to an unreasonable expression of anger, such as passive-aggressive behavior.
-Instead of confronting people directly, one can get back at people indirectly without telling why.
+Instead of confronting people directly, one can get back at people indirectly without telling them why.

 There are people who haven’t learned how to express their anger, they are the people who are always putting others down, making sarcastic comments, and criticizing everything.
 Such people aren’t likely to have many successful relationships.